Publishing By Using the Portal Publisher API⚓︎

 </settings>

-and using this configuration would require running mvn <command> -Pcentral.manual.testing to request dependencies.
+Using this configuration requires running mvn <command>

 Gradle⚓︎

 For Gradle, the documentation for declaring a repository does a good job of explaining how one might configure their build for this feature.
-An example configuration might look like
+An example configuration might look like:

 build.gradle